 I cut carefully cut off and cut up a few small branches, and put them in my bike pannier to take home.

-y of Blue sweet violets Viola odorata.
+Coming over the style i noticed just outside the canopy of the tree a wonderful spray of Blue sweet violets Viola odorata.
 There really is something magic about this flower growing on masse.
 You only see them sparsely in towns as they don't like the pollution, but here in the country when you found them, get your head down to the ground and inhale that exquisite perfume.

 I have never used Viola odorata before but ive been seeing it everywhere on my excursions out of town.
 So after a few minutes of reflection/ meditation with the plant and explaining my intentions to it i gathered up half the flowers and headed for home.
 On the way i stopped and explored a small stream running thru some woods, i came across a batch of white sweet violets with a view of the Anglo Saxon Hamsey church on its hill in the background.